ICTU/quality-time/docs/src/software.md

 ## Test LDAP server

 A test LDAP server with test users is included for development and testing purposes.
-An admin interface (phpldapadmin) is included to administer users in this LDAP server.
+It is based on [slapd-server-mock](https://github.com/docker-ThoTeam/slapd-server-mock).

 ### Health check

-The test LDAP server container currently has no health check.
+The test LDAP server container has no health check.

 ### LDAP users